saldarji/darjix/scripts/README.md

 2. Add `REPLICATE_API_TOKEN`
 3. Add `NEWS_API_KEY`

-The workflow runs every Monday at 9am UTC, or trigger manually:
+The workflow runs every Monday at 9am UTC and automatically:
+- Fetches news articles from NewsAPI
+- Uses AI to select the top 5-8 most relevant stories
+- Generates AI summaries for each selected article
+- Updates the website with the new summaries

+You can also trigger manually:
 - Go to Actions tab → "Update EdTech News" → "Run workflow"

 ## Cost Estimate